forcedotcom/packaging/messages/package_version_create.md

 # errorCouldNotFindPackageDir

 Couldn't find a package directory for package using %s %s.
 Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.

+# noSourceInRootDirectory

+No matching source was found within the package root directory: %s

+# packageXmlDoesNotContainPackage

+While preparing package version create request, the calculated package.xml for the package does not contain a <Package> element.

+# packageXmlDoesNotContainPackageTypes

+While preparing package version create request, the calculated package.xml for the package does not contain a <Package><types> element.